Pupwiz/BookwormArr/README.md

 # BookwormArr
 Bookworm media server with arr packages

 Rebuilding server with debian 12 and simple-cdd

 needs tweaks to allow for ISO install of server ready to run

 not completely working but seems to run some of the required

+fixed custom extras folder install